Les Boys: Sequels

 Due to the success of the movie at the Quebec box office, Louis Saïa directed two additional sequels, Les Boys II and Les Boys III.
 The third sequel, Les Boys IV, was directed by George Mihalka.

 The second movie is about the team playing in a tournament in Chamonix, France.
 During the movie, the team's equipment is stolen in Chamonix.
 They manage to get their equipment back and to win the tournament in a shootout.
 Daniel Russo join the cast of the movie.
 It grossed $6 million in the United States and Canada, including $3.8 million in Canada.

 The third one is more complex, as Stan's team members are demoted to a team managed by one of Stan's friends.
 During a matchup between the remaining Boys members and former Boys members, it is revealed that Stan's friend wants to use land around Stan's bar to build condos.
 The former Boys turn against their new team and Stan takes over his friend's bar.
 In this movie, the Boys play a game against the Canada women's Olympic team consisting mainly of players from Quebec (Kim St-Pierre, Caroline Ouellette, Danielle Goyette, Gina Kingsbury and others).
 The Boys are easily defeated by the girls.

 The fourth movie is again a tournament in which the Boys' team ends up in a game against the French Legends Team (les Légendes du Hockey).
 Some of the legends in the movie include Guy Lafleur, Mike Bossy, Ray Bourque and Martin Brodeur.
 Also during the movie, after a bad game, Stan takes his Boys into a wooded location and nearly gets them lost in the area.

 Television series

 A spin-off TV series titled Les Boys: La série debuted on October 1, 2007 on Télévision de Radio-Canada.
 Most of the regulars have returned to reprise their original roles, including Rémy Girard, Marc Messier, Paul Houde, Michel Charette, Yvan Ponton, Patrick Labbé and Pierre Lebeau.

 A second season debuted in January 2009.
 Pierre Verville and Patrice Belanger joined Les Boys as new players.
 Paul Houde will not be back as the Boys goalie Fernand Rivest, as he is killed off in the season premiere.

 The show ran a total of 5 seasons and ended its run in 2012.

+Prequel

+There was also the prequel to the saga called il était une fois les Boys released in 2013.